Helen O'Hara (journalist)

-Helen O'Hara is a Northern Irish film critic and journalist, primarily known for working for Empire magazine, for which she is editor-at-large.
+Helen O'Hara is a Northern Irish film critic, journalist and podcaster, primarily known for working for Empire magazine, for which she is editor-at-large.
 She has also written for Time Out, The Guardian, The Telegraph, GQ, Digital Spy.

 Early life

 O'Hara was born in Portstewart, County Londonderry, in Northern Ireland.
 She has said that she has always been a fan of film, with one of her earliest memories being to see Return of the Jedi in the cinema, but thought she had to choose a "sensible" career and so studied law.

 Career

 I thought I might be able to make a move sideways into legal reporting, and gradually, somehow, work my way over to film writing, but that wouldn't have worked, I think.
 Changing careers takes skill, planning and a lot of luck.
 I got lucky then as a job came up for an internship at exactly the right time with Empire.